+All applications will be evaluated based on the applicant's previous academic, work and personal experience, bicultural appreciation, commitment to training, and understanding of the profession.
 There is no upper or lower age limit.
-All applications will be evaluated based on the applicant's previous academic and personal experience, bicultural appreciation, commitment to training, and understanding of the profession.
 The selection process is undertaken in a way which seeks to attract the best applicants rather than favouring one gender over another.
-However, given that there is a shortage of males in the profession and a shortage of Māori, if two applicants are equal in all of the aforementioned criteria, then gender and/or cultural identity may be considered in choosing an applicant.
-NZ is a bicultural country which also is fortunate to have peoples of many and varied cultures.
-We welcome applications from a wide range of cultural identities, providing the applicants are competent English communicators.
+However, given that there is a shortage of men in the profession and a shortage of Māori, if two applicants are equal in all the aforementioned criteria, then gender and/or cultural identity may be considered in choosing an applicant.
+NZ is a bicultural country which is fortunate to have peoples of many and varied cultures.
+We welcome applications from a wide range of cultural identities,